u128str/MCTDHB/README.md

 ## B. MCTDHB usage
 There are __three__ ways to do simulations with the MCTDHB package.
-The standard and hardest one is to download the sources, recompile, run.
+The standard and the hardest one is to download sources -> recompile -> run.
-Second way is to use the popular Docker technology - install docker -> douwnload the mctdhb dockar-image and run it...
+Second way is to use the popular Docker technology - install docker -> download the mctdhb docker-image -> run it...
-The third and easyest way is to try the MCTDHB-Laboratory (installers avalable for Win/Unix/Mac).
+The third and the easiest way is to try the MCTDHB-Laboratory (installers are avalable for Win/Unix/Mac).

 ### I. MCTDHB-Laboratory
 [__Free__ cross-platform (Mac/Unix/Windows) GUI](http://www.mctdhb-lab.com)